Router comparison: Mesh WiFi vs. standard routers

 Cost

-When choosing between a mesh router and a traditional router, consider your home’s size, layout and your typical internet usage.
+Choosing between a mesh router vs router ultimately depends on your household’s size, budget and connectivity demands.
 Your decision should align with these factors to ensure the best internet experience in your home.

 Conclusion

-Choosing the right type of router for your home network is an important decision that can significantly influence your experience of the internet speed you are paying for.
+Choosing the right type of router for monitoring your home network is an important decision that directly impacts your broadband performance, bandwidth distribution and overall internet experience.

-While both mesh routers and traditional routers offer unique benefits, they serve different purposes depending on your household’s layout, size and connectivity requirements.
-If you’re doubtful if a traditional router will be enough for your home network, invest in a mesh router today.
+If you’re doubtful if a traditional router will be enough for your home network, invest in a mesh router, like the eero Max 7, with Astound.

 Frequently asked questions

 Not always.
-Well-configured mesh systems are good for providing strong and consistent speeds across a larger area compared to traditional routers.
+A well-configured mesh networking system is designed to provide stronger and more consistent speeds across a larger area than a traditional wireless router.
 In some cases, they may even improve your WiFi speed throughout your home.

 eero Plus is available for an additional $9.99/month and requires subscription to whole home WiFi powered by eero.